iammohan8/2503_Employee-Retention-Cohort-Analysis-Dashboard/README.md

 ## 📌 Key Features of the Dashboard

-- 📅 **Cohort-based Retention Tracking:** Shows percentage of employees retained every week up to 65 weeks since joining
+- 📅 **Cohort-based Retention Tracking:** Shows percentage of employees retained every week up to recent 65
 - 🔄 **Employee Left Count:** Highlights how many employees exited in each week
 - 🌍 **Location Grouping:** Smart categorization of `Primary Work Locations` into:
   - North London